-Though obesity is not a specific disease in itself, it sure is a breeding ground for several ailments and health conditions.
 A person is considered obese if they have a body mass index of over 30.
-Approximately 3.4 million adults succumb to death every year for being obese or overweight.
-The rise of obesity has been gradual but constant across the globe, with a particular 2014 report claiming the presence of close to a billion obese citizens globally.
+Approximately 3.4 million adults succumb to death every year as a result of being obese or overweight.
+The rise of obesity has been gradual but constant across the globe, with latest estimates suggesting an estimate of billion obese citizens globally.
 That is double the rate that existed 20 years ago.
 All data comes from the latest report from the World Health Organization (WHO).

 Correlation With Economics And Obesity

 The most obese countries in the world are not necessarily the richest or most developed.
-The U.S. and the UK being 12th and 27th on the CIA’s World Factbook list indicates there’s no direct relationship between obesity and a country’s economic status.
-In fact, the smaller countries such as Naura, Marshall Islands, Kuwait, Samoa, Palau, etc. have made it to the top 10.
+The U.S. and the UK, which are ranked 12th and 36th, respectively, indicate there’s no direct relationship between obesity and a country’s economic status.
+In fact, countries with smaller economies, such as Marshall Islands, Kuwait, Samoa, Palau, and Nauru have made it to the top 10.

 As per the World Health Organization, food scarcity and its rising prices are also responsible for obesity in underdeveloped nations such as Venezuela, where the public finds it difficult to eat a balanced, healthy diet.
 For these people, the option is filling up on empty calories with junk or fried food.

 Adult Obesity in the United States

 Easily available calorie-rich processed food and little education about nutrition among citizens are the major reasons behind Mexico’s obese population that represent 28.9% of the total population.
 The obesity issues of the country began in the 1980s when vegetables and whole grains started getting replaced by processed food.
 In the past 5 years, Mexico has taken steps to reduce its obesity rate and has separated itself from toping the list in North America.

 World Obesity Rates

 As aforementioned, topping the list of the world's most obese countries are small Pacific Island nations such as Samoa, Tonga and Kiribati, to name a few.
 Approximately four of every five citizens of these countries are obese or overweight.
 The reason is almost all of the food these island nations are imported and therefore expensive, but fast-food chains offer a cheap and convenient alternative.